Morris K. and Stewart L. Udall Foundation Scholarship

-In order to submit an endorsement application, you must submit your materials by the campus application deadline posted with our online submission form (click for the link).
+In order to be considered for this award’s endorsement (see above note next to the deadline), you must submit endorsement application materials by the posted campus application deadline with our online submission form (contact us for the link).
 Please be sure to look at the online submission form before you are ready to submit to make sure everything is formatted correctly.
 Letters of recommendation are also due by that deadline, but should be submitted by the recommendation writer as noted below.

 Letters of Recommendation: It is a good idea to share with your recommenders a draft of your application.
 Please be sure to read, and then share with each recommender, the guidance from FAO that provides instructions for what to include in the letter.
 This letter is posted below.

 You should not have access to your letters of recommendation.
-Your recommenders will need to submit their letters of recommendation with a different online submission form (click for the link).
+Your recommenders will need to submit their letters of recommendation with a different online submission form (contact us for the link to send them).
 If they need to submit with a different method or have any difficulty, they should contact FAO staff.